John Mulaney On Hosting 'SNL': 'I Had No Idea How Hard This Was'

 Mulaney had previously written for SNL cast members Andy Samberg, Fred Armisen and Bill Hader — and he called them with a confession: "I said, 'I just want you to know, I never said this before, but I always thought we [writers] had the harder job, and I'm so sorry.
 I had no idea how hard this was.' "

 Mulaney is an actor, with Nick Kroll, on Big Mouth, an animated Netflix series about adolescence and puberty.
 He recently completed a comedy tour with SNL cast member Pete Davidson.
-In 2018, he won an Emmy for writing for his comedy special Kid Gorgeous, which was recorded live at Radio City.
+In 2018, he won an Emmy for writing for his comedy special Kid Gorgeous, which was recorded live at Radio City Music Hall.

 Interview highlights